 203 Pearson Hall: 33 workstations |Hours, Drop-in when not scheduled for a class, can be reserved for classes| ArcGIS, ENVI+IDL, ERDAS IMAGINE, GIMP | No staff assistance

-The Mills Community cluster provides exciting capabilities for ongoing or very large, compute intensive jobs.
-Jobs must be optimized for parallel or distributed computing to achieve much improvement over a traditional system.
-We are looking into optimizing ArcGIS and IDL optimizations for this platform, primarily through Python.
+The Farber and Mills Community clustersprovide capabilities for ongoing or very large, compute intensive jobs.
+Interface through the ArcGIS python module (arcpy) and IDL are supported.
 Matlab is the most mature analytical computing package on the Mills system, and can be used for some types of geospatial analysis.

 Serving geospatial data, databases, services, and applications